 The Abstract Review Committee (graders) is required to identify abstracts pertaining to commercial promotion of a proprietary product, to notify the selection committee.

 Abstracts submitted for consideration must be an original idea, concept, or an improvement or revision of a previous idea.
 Submissions are peer-reviewed for scientific content, logical presentation, and current interest of the topic to the scientific community.

-The final selection will be made by the ESC Congress Programme Committee in June 2016 that will determine the format, day and time of presentation for each abstract.
+The final selection will be made by the Acute Cardiovascular Care Congress Programme Committee in November 2018 that will determine the format, day and time of presentation for each abstract.
 No rescheduling or changes will be possible.

-Accepted abstracts will be scheduled either as oral presentations or Moderated Poster or half day Poster Presentations.
+Accepted abstracts will be scheduled either as oral presentations or Moderated Poster or Poster Presentations.

 All presentations including question-and-answers will be conducted in English.
 Presenters are expected to be good English speakers.